 - Case Summary Report: To generate a Case Summary report, click on Download Case Report on the Case Summary tab.

-- Case name, ID, and type
+- Case name, ID, case number, and type

 - Name of the mediator(s) and all participants